djccarew/watson-dojo-pm-tester/README.md

   ![Sign In](images/Picture2.png)

-  4. Follow the prompts to complete the sign up for the Data Science Experience.
-Please note that Two Bluemix services will be created for you (1 Cloud Object Storage (SWIFT) and 1 Apache Spark) and you should be presented with the Data Science Experience dashboard.
+  4. Follow the instructions to complete the sign up for IBM Data Science Experience.
+Please note that two Bluemix services will be created for you -- one Cloud Object Storage (SWIFT) and one Apache Spark -- and you should be presented with the Data Science Experience dashboard.

   ![Sign In](images/Picture3.png)